In an era of unprecedented globalization, it’s easier than ever for businesses to connect with international clients, customers, and partners.

 Does PayPal Charge a Fee to Send Money?

-PayPal doesn’t charge a transaction fee if you send money from your online PayPal balance (or linked bank account) to friends or family within the U.S. But domestic credit or debit transfers via PayPal are subject to a 2.9% fee and include a fixed $0.30 transaction fee as well.
+The PayPal transaction fee is waived if you send money from your online PayPal account, a linked bank account, or from the PayPal Cash app.
+But you’ll be hit with a 2.9% fee and a 30-pence fixed transaction fee if you make a payment with your PayPal credit, debit, or credit card.
 International money transfers also come with different rules, according to PayPal’s terms.

 Can PayPal be Used for International Transactions?

-PayPal can be used for international transactions and is available in over 200 countries, giving companies the option to make cross-border payments and transfers via the app or website at PayPal.com.
+The short answer is… yes!
+Paypal is available in over 200 different countries, giving companies the option to make cross-border payments and transfers via the app or website at PayPal.com.
 However, the process differs slightly depending on whether or not both the sender and recipient have a PayPal account.

 If both users have a PayPal account, the transaction can be processed through PayPal.
 If the recipient does not have a PayPal account, the payment can be sent directly to their personal account (depending on the country they are in) via Xoom, another payment service owned by PayPal.